OpenFreeEnergy/openfe/news/fix_unk_resnames.rst

 **Changed:**

-* Small molecules in RelativeHybridTopology topologies (including the output PDB) are now named LIG (alchemical ligand) and CF1, CF2… (cofactors) instead of UNK.
+* Small molecules in RelativeHybridTopology topologies (including the output PDB) are now named LG1 amd LG2 (alchemical ligand) and COF (cofactors) instead of UNK.
 If a residue name was already assigned, the assigned one is kept.

 **Deprecated:**